-Sixty of the questions are identical for both versions of the test, and the last 20 are specialized to either E or M. Biology E/M is offered on all regular SAT test dates.
+Sixty of the questions are identical for both versions of the test, while the last 20 are specialized to either E or M. Biology E/M is offered on the May, June, August, October, November, and December SAT Subject Test dates.

-You Just Took a Biology ClassIt's best to take the test in the spring right after you finish a biology course to cut down on study time.
-The College Board's “recommended preparation” for the Biology subject test is:
+#1: You Just Took a Biology ClassIt's best to take the test in the spring right after you finish a biology course to cut down on study time.
+Here is the College Board's recommended preparation for the Biology Subject Test:

 - A one-year introductory college preparatory course in biology

 The Biology Subject Test is an especially good idea if you've just taken AP Biology (and have already prepared for the AP test).
 Subject tests are less intense than AP tests, so in comparison, it will probably seem like a breeze to you.

 #2: You Haven't Taken a Science Subject Test

 Most colleges that require or recommend SAT Subject Tests are looking for one in the humanities and one in the sciences (except for a couple of outliers such as MIT, which wants math and science Subject Tests).

 If you need to take a Subject Test in the sciences and you're nervous about it, Biology is the way to go.
 It should be slightly easier for you than Physics or Chemistry will be if you're a stronger humanities student.
 Why?
 The Biology test involves fewer obscure concepts and calculations, and you can rely slightly more on memorization and basic logic to answer the questions.

 #3: You Have a Special Interest in Biology